rushirajgawande/have-a-break-api/README.md

 # have-a-break-api
-Created Api's for Have a break website
+Created Api's for Have a break website using the php-codeigniter framework

+Use the database provided to import and study